-The truth behind this question is that actually the vast majority of individuals who seek out rehab tend to travel to a rehab facility that is generally speaking far away from their own home area.
+This is one of the most frequently asked questions.
+The truth behind this question is that actually, the vast majority of individuals who seek out rehab tend to travel to a rehab facility that is generally speaking far away from their own home area.
 This is highly recommended by any and all professionals in the rehabilitation field.
 As hard as that can to be to confront, it really is the right thing to do one way or the other.
-The reason why it is so important to travel out of the area for those who are addicted to drugs or alcohol is because they need to get out of their home town and away from the area that they abuse drugs and alcohol and have begun to associate with drug and alcohol abuse and addiction.
-Studies show that individuals who tend to go to rehab centers and program that are too close to home tend to never really get over their addiction habits and problems because their minds are still on the places where they use that might even be just be down the street from the rehab center where they are staying, and they tend to just keep abusing drugs and alcohol after rehab it is completed because of this.
+The reason why it is so important to travel out of the area for those who are addicted to drugs or alcohol is that they need to get out of their hometown and away from the area that they abuse drugs and alcohol and have begun to associate with drug and alcohol abuse and addiction.
+Studies show that individuals who tend to go to rehab centers and program that are too close to home tend to never really get over their addiction habits and problems because their minds are still in the places where they use that might even just be down the street from the rehab center where they are staying, and they tend to just keep abusing drugs and alcohol after rehab it is completed because of this.

 “Is it possible for me to lose my job because I leave to go to rehab?”

 Addicts are actually more likely to lose their job if they don’t get help for their addiction.
 That is the cold and bitter truth of it.
-In all honesty, if you are struggling with a substance abuse problem of one kind or another, it is very possible that your boss may already suspect it or might even have irrefutable proof of it.
-However, most employers and most businesses will not fire an employee because he or she is seeking out rehab, but they will fire if the individual continues to abuse drugs and alcohol and does not seek help.
+In all honesty, if you are struggling with a substance abuse problem of one kind or another, your boss may already suspect it or might even have irrefutable proof of it.
+However, most employers and most businesses will not fire an employee because he or she is seeking rehab, but they will fire if the individual continues to abuse drugs and alcohol and does not seek help.

-The truth of the matter is that approaching an addiction rehabilitation center can be pretty dramatic and concerning to say the least.
-However the thing to remember and to keep in mind is that one is doing the right thing here and that one is definitely pursuing the right goals and ambitions by seeking out and entering into a rehab center, whether he or she has lots of questions about it or not.
+The truth of the matter is that approaching an addiction rehabilitation center can be pretty dramatic and concerning, to say the least.
+However, the thing to remember and to keep in mind is that you are doing the right thing here and that you are definitely pursuing the right goals and ambitions by seeking and entering into a rehab center, whether you have lots of questions about it or not.